-To keep these coconut balls 100% low carb, sugar-free and keto-diet friendly, you’ll need to use a monk fruit sweetened maple syrup.
+To keep these coconut balls 100% low carb, sugar-free and keto-diet friendly, you’ll need to use a keto maple syrup.
 It uses monk fruit sweetener and has the consistency of real maple syrup.

 Please do NOT use a sugar-free syrup or pancake syrup- This simply won’t hold up.